lovisXII/RiVer_SoC/README.md

 with a user register upon entry to an M-mode trap handler

 These CSR can be found inside the csr.h file.

+An exception can occur in any stage of the pipeline and it must be deadly for the current execute program.
+To be sure of this we detects exception in our stage **MEM** just before the memory accesses, if an exception occur all memories access are disable.

+The current exception can occur :
+* Instruction **adress missaligned** after a branch instruction : detected in DEC
+* Instruction **adress fault**, meaning we're trying to access a machine reserved section in user mode : detected in DEC
+* **Illegal** Instruction : detected in DEC
+* Environment call since **User-mode** : detected in DEC
+* Environment call since **Machine-mode** : detected in DEC
+* **Ebreak** instruction : detected in DEC
+* mret, we deal with this instruction as if it was an exception, this instruction can only be used since a machine mode pipeline.
+So if a user program try to use this instruction it will raise an exception which will be detected in **DEC**
+* Load or store Missaligned : **EXE**
+* Load or Store access fault : **EXE**